A beer-lovers’ guide to Cape Town

 Festivals

 Festivals are a brilliant way to sample a large variety of beers in one space.
-Cape Town Festival of Beer (Friday, 24 Nov to Sunday, 26 Nov 2017) and the South Yeasters Summer Festival (April 2018) your best bets.
+Cape Town Festival of Beer and the South Yeasters Summer Festival are your best bets.
 The CT Festival of Beer is the biggest of its kind, with more than 200 beers available, as well as a huge variety of foods and entertainment on offer.
 The South Yeasters is organised by the Home Brewers Club of the Western Cape and has 60 breweries involved in the event.

 If keen to explore the world of craft beer, here are some tips: First, visit a place with a large range, like Beer House or Banana Jam, or a festival, then when you find your favourite brew visit the brewery or tap room to get stuck in.
 Secondly: Don’t make decisions purely on price.
 Expensive does not mean good.
 All foreign imports are subject to different taxes and for all you know, the German Weiss you are shelling out your hard-earned cash for is the cheapest on offer back in Germany!